All teaching in polar law is conducted in English

 Students learn about the international legal frameworks, including the law of the sea, environmental law and the rights of Indigenous Peoples.
 They are also introduced to Peoples of the Arctic, principles of economic development and good governance.

 You can view the organisation of the studies in Ugla, the intraweb of the University.
+The curriculum for 2025 will be available soon.

 On completion of studies